-- Plan outdoor activities in the mornings or late afternoons to avoid the sun’s strongest rays, which happen between 10 a.m. and 4 p.m.
+- Plan outdoor activities in the morning or late afternoon to avoid the sun’s strongest rays, which happen between 10 a.m. and 4 p.m.

-- If you plan to be outside, make sure you put on sunscreen one half hour before going out, so it has time to work on the skin.
+- If you plan to be outside, make sure you put on sunscreen 30 minutes before going out so it has time to work on the skin.

 - Dress yourself and your family in clothes that protect against the sun.
 Hold the clothes up to the light to make sure they are made of tightly woven fabrics that will keep out the sun’s rays.
 Dress babies in light, long-sleeved clothes.

-- Hats and sunglasses help keep the sun out of people’s eyes.
-Check that the hat shades the ears and neck, too.
+- Hats and sunglasses help to keep the sun out of our eyes and to prevent sunburn on our scalps.
+Make sure that the hat shades the ears and neck too.

 - If your child goes to daycare, summer school or camp, remember to pack a bottle of sunscreen in his or her bag every day.